google/sandboxed-api/oss-internship-2020/pffft/README.md

 that tells the type of transformation (0 for REAL and 1 for COMPLEX) and it is taken into account while testing.
 In the end, the performance of PFFFT library it is outlined by the output.
-There are two output formats available, from which you can choose through from which you can choose through `--output_format=` command-line flag.
+There are two output formats available, from which you can choose through `--output_format=` command-line flag.
 Without using this type of argument when running, the output format is set by default.*